Many hikers refuse to enter the wilderness without a hiking GPS. Some hikers use GPS units as supplements to map and compass.

 While it’s not as fancy as the high resolution, touch screen displays of some of the more expensive models, you’ll be hard pressed to find a user with something negative to say.

-In my opinion this is the best handheld gps for hiking.
+In my opinion this is the best handheld GPS for hiking with a lithium-ion battery for awesome battery life to boot!.

 With a slight departure from the mapping GPS units we’ve been looking at, this GPS is simple, sleek, and efficient.
 It operates on a conservative two AAA batteries which promise long battery life due to the black and white screen and simple operation.